bonimy/zelda3-palette-randomizer/DESCRIPTION.md

 Create general editors for 2D tiled games.

-## Philosphy
+## Philosophy

-The purpose of this project is to provide an API that can serve as a base for creating editors for 2D tilemap-baed games.
-This API aims to

-- Create a general `Editor` class that supports common functions like undo/redo, cut, copy, and paste, selecting and deleting, and opening and saving form and to files.
-- Create classes that work with common `TileMap` designs that are seen throughout these 2D games.
-- Create `IEnumerable` classes that iterate through special selections of tilemap data such as boxes, lines, and custom regions.
+The purpose of this project is to provide a configurable palette randomize for The Legend of Zelda: A Link to the Past.
+I built this because the current randomizer did not account for certain colors existing in many different palette regions and you would get some tiles like grass or or water having different colors and looking disconnected.

 ## Open Source

 This project is being built with the goal of being completely open source, and enforcing all programs that use it be open source too.
 Open source allows anyone to contribute, fix, and improve the project at any time.
 It also allows anyone to use the project for their own purposes.

 For more information on the value of open source, read the [Open Source Guide](https://opensource.guide/).

 ## Cross platform

 In conjunction with open source, being cross platform is an essential component of this project; it should be accessible to anyone on any OS.
 Making cross-platform projects also becomes easier for open source projects where users with different setups can contribute.

 ## Full documentation

 Sometimes, the biggest challenge of contributing to a new project is understanding what all of the code does.
 For this reason, it is our philosophy that every function, module, and component be documented and outlined, and have relevant example code to show users how its used and why.
 We utilize the [Sandcastle Help File Builder (SHFB)][sfhb] to build the documentation.
 SHFB uses formatted comments in source code files to build documentation pages in many formats, including HTML, Markdown, and Windows Help File.

 ## Community driven environment

 Please follow the [Code of Conduct](CODE_OF_CONDUCT.md) for a more detailed explanation of working in a community project.

 ## Accessibility